Computer shuts down by itself… The solutions!

-You are working, playing, or watching a video on your computer.
-Suddenly your computer shuts down.
-You turn it back on, and after a while it turns off again.
-There you start to ask yourself questions.
-We will see together the causes of this problem as well as the solutions to remedy it.
+You're working, playing a game, or watching a video on your computer.
+Suddenly, your computer shuts down.
+You turn it back on, and a short time later, it shuts down again.
+At this point, you start to wonder.
+Let's look at the causes of this problem and how to fix it.

-Warning: these manipulations must be carried out when you are available, in peace, without distraction.
-One wrong action can damage your Windows installation.
+Warning: These operations should be performed when you are available, in a quiet environment, and without distractions.
+Incorrect actions may damage your Windowsinstallation.
 We cannot be held responsible for the consequences of improper handling.

 Clean up